hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

  - [ ] Review model, and submit transaction
  - [ ] Update model, redploy, and submit updated transaction on that model

-The Engagement teams lab @ https://ibm.ent.box.com/file/141636016965 is a good source of the process and information for the Composuer-UI
+The Engagement teams lab @ https://ibm.ent.box.com/file/141636016965 is a good source of the process and information for the Composer-UI

- - [ ] Running the Car Auction scenario to validate the the new Playground-UI
+ - [ ] Running the Car Auction scenario to validate the new Playground-UI

 ### Exploratory Testing